Space-Eternity-3/SE3-Website/src/pages/datapacks.md

 :::note
 - Universes with custom datapack will have "Custom data" subtitle.
-- You shouldn't change datapack of the universe after it is created, unless it doesn't affect SEON code.
+- You shouldn't change datapack of the universe after it is created, unless it doesn't affect universe generation.
 - Universes with custom datapack can't be easily updated to newer versions.
 :::